MyPureCloud/terraform-provider-genesyscloud/docs/resources/routing_queue.md

 - `outbound_messaging_sms_address_id` (String) The unique ID of the outbound messaging SMS address for the queue.
 - `queue_flow_id` (String) The in-queue flow ID to use for call conversations waiting in queue.
 - `routing_rules` (Block List, Max: 6) The routing rules for the queue, used for routing to known or preferred agents. (see [below for nested schema](#nestedblock--routing_rules))
+- `scoring_method` (String) The Scoring Method for the queue.
+Defaults to TimestampAndPriority.
+Defaults to `TimestampAndPriority`.
 - `skill_evaluation_method` (String) The skill evaluation method to use when routing conversations (NONE | BEST | ALL).
 Defaults to `ALL`.
 - `skill_groups` (Set of String) List of skill group ids assigned to the queue.
 - `suppress_in_queue_call_recording` (Boolean) Indicates whether recording in-queue calls is suppressed for this queue.
 Defaults to `true`.